 Knowing when to use flexible metal products can be tricky.
 Let us help guide you through the decision making process.

-There are many different types of hose available on the market, including metal, rubber, composite, PTFE, and fabric.
+There are many different types of hoses and expansion joints available on the market, including metal, rubber, composite, PTFE, and fabric.
 The decision of which hose type to select depends on the application for which the hose is being used.
 Generally, there are eight factors to consider to help you to know when to use flexible metal hose:

 - TEMPERATURE EXTREMES.
 If either the temperature of the media going through the hose or the surrounding atmospheric temperature is very cold or hot, metal may be the only material that can withstand such temperature extremes.